Image: Jodi Clark

-Waiheke Island is often described as the jewel of Auckland’s Hauraki Gulf, and visitors will quickly discover why.
+AUCKLAND: Waiheke Island is often described as the jewel of Auckland’s Hauraki Gulf, and visitors will quickly discover why.
 A beacon for Auckland’s creative community, lovers of food and wine will also be drawn to the delights of the Island.

-You can choose to rent a car on the island, or use a combination of bus and taxi services to get around – which is a better option if you’re going to be enjoying the charms of a vineyard or two.
+You can choose to rent a car on the island, or use a combination of bus, bicycle and taxi services to get around – which is a better option if you’re going to be enjoying the charms of a vineyard or two.
 You’ll see people getting around in all manner of ways, so don’t be surprised if you find yourself sharing the road with a horse or two.

 Oneroa is one place where locals and tourists mingle.
 You won’t find any chain stores here.
 Instead you can browse the quirky offerings of local suppliers.
 Don’t miss the chance to buy produce from the island and visit Island Gelato (124 Ocean View Road) for a few scoops.

 While you’re in Oneroa, Toi Gallery (145 Ocean View Road) is the perfect chance to pick up a local souvenir.
-The artist-owned space features the work of local artists and sculptors, and is a lovely spot to browse.
+The artist-owned space features the work of local artists and sculptors and is a lovely spot to browse.
 Or visit Space Art Gallery across the road for some incredible, world class art from local and international artists.

-Travel secret: If you’re taking the kids along, choose to visit a family-friendly vineyard like Wild on Waiheke (82 Onetangi Road), which has a playground and activities like archery and boules for the young ones to get involved.
+Insider Tip: If you’re taking the kids along, choose to visit a family-friendly vineyard like Wild on Waiheke (82 Onetangi Road), which has a playground and activities like archery and boules for the young ones to get involved.

 As well as producing excellent wine, Waiheke’s climate is perfect for crafting beautiful olive oil.
 A visit to one of the many olive groves on the Eastern shore of the island is a wonderful experience, and a great chance to learn more about the delicately flavoured oil.
 Rangihoua Estate (1 Gordons Road) offers tours that give visitors firsthand insight into the process of producing the oil, and a chance to pick up some bottles to take home.